3lvia/designsystem/packages/elvis-typography/README.md

 ```js
 import { getTypographyCss } from '@elvia/elvis-typography';

 const typography = getTypographyCss('text-md');
 ```

 ## Maintaining

-All typographies are built from the `ElviaTypography`-object in `./src/elviaTypography.js` through Gulp.
+All typographies are built from the `ElviaTypography`-object in `./src/elviaTypography.ts` through Gulp.
-Remember to run `yarn build` if you make any changes. `Elvis` may also need to be rebuilt to include any changes made to the typographies.
+Remember to run `yarn build` if you make any changes. `@elvia/elvis` may also need to be rebuilt to include any changes made to the typographies.